 When you first contact Accounting Girl to assist with your finances, you’ll set-up an initial meeting to review the scope of the relationship and the work.
 Depending on how much back-work needs to be done to assimilate your books, they will quote you a flat-fee for onboarding.
 Then, as the relationship continues, they charge a percentage of revenue for their ongoing fee.

 During the onboarding process, you’ll be migrated to QuickBooks online.
-Then, if necessary, your accounts will be rebuilt for you efficiently and appropriately.
+After that, if necessary, your accounts will be rebuilt for you in an efficient and appropriate manner.
 This allows your virtual CFO to access your accounts through the online portal, which obviates the need to send files over the internet or use any alternative programs to communicate.
-(So long as everyone uses responsible password management and 2FA, this should be reasonably secure).
+(So long as everyone uses responsible password management and 2FA, your data should be reasonably secure).
 At all times, you can see what Accounting Girl is doing, and your books stay appropriately up-to-date.